apache/incubator-hugegraph-doc/content/en/docs/quickstart/hugegraph-server.md

 Since the configuration (hugegraph.properties) and startup steps required by various backends are slightly different, the following will introduce the configuration and startup of each backend one by one.

-If you want to use HugeGraph authentication mode, you should follow the [Server Authentication Configuration](https://hugegraph.apache.org/docs/config/config-authentication/) configuration before you start Server later.
+If you want to use HugeGraph authentication mode, you should follow the [Server Authentication Configuration](https://hugegraph.apache.org/docs/config/config-authentication/) before you start Server later.

 ##### 5.1.1 Memory